 There are several arguments for and against leaving people on Everest.
 Those who support leaving bodies on the mountain argue that removing them would be a dangerous and expensive process that would put more lives at risk.
 They also say that leaving bodies on the mountain is a way to honor the climbers who have died attempting to summit Everest.

 On the other hand, those who argue against leaving bodies on the mountain believe that it is disrespectful to the dead and their families.
-They argue that leaving bodies on the mountain is a form of exploitation and a reminder of the dangers of climbing that should not be used as a motivational tool.
+They argue that leaving them on the mountain is a form of exploitation and a reminder of the dangers of climbing that should not be used as a motivational tool.

 Alternatives to Leaving Bodies on Everest